 Practice Act and qualified by training and experience in operating room nursing shall be present in the operating room and function as the circulating nurse during all invasive or operative procedures.
 For purposes of this paragraph (2.5), "circulating nurse" means a registered nurse who is responsible for coordinating all nursing care, patient safety needs, and the needs of the surgical team in the operating room during an invasive or operative procedure.

-(3) An advanced practice nurse is not required to
+(3) An advanced practice registered nurse is not

 (4) The anesthesia service shall be under the